top of page

 Qu: How long will I be at my appointment?

-Qu: What forms of payment do you accept?
+Qu: What forms of payment are accepted?

 For Gift Vouchers purchased remotely: bank transfer to be cleared before voucher is sent.